HRA Exemption

 Metro vs Non-Metro Cities: The Classification

-This is a common point of confusion.
 The government defines "Metro" strictly for HRA purposes.
-Only the four historical metros qualify for the 50% rule:
+Only Delhi, Mumbai, Kolkata, and Chennai qualify for the 50% rule.

 Frequently Asked Questions